wwun/wwun/README.md

 I’ve developed ETL projects, handled tickets for problem-solving, and contributed to IT process improvement and enterprise architecture, utilizing the TOGAF framework.
 I am also nearing the completion of an MBA.
 Below are some of my stats:

-You can connect with me on:
+Before that, you can connect with me on:

 <p><img height=30 align="center" src="https://skillicons.dev/icons?i=gmail&theme=light" /> &nbsp;&nbsp; williamwun@gmail.com
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;